scikit-hep/awkward/README.md

 ```bash
 pip install awkward1
 ```

-Most users will get a precompiled binary (wheel) for your operating system and Python version.
-If not, the above attempts to compile from source.
+You will likely get a precompiled binary (wheel), depending on your operating system and Python version.
+If not, pip attempts to compile from source (which requires a C++ compiler, make, and CMake).

 Awkward Array is also available using [conda](https://anaconda.org/conda-forge/awkward1), which always installs a binary:
 ```bash